Techfest: Social Initiatives

+Cyclothon- Pedal for the Planet is a sustainability initiative promoting cycling to reduce carbon emissions from motor vehicles.
+It advocates for eco-friendly transportation and sustainable living to support environmental conservation and societal well-being.

 Ozone

-Ozone or ‘On the Spot Zone’ reveals the fun part of Techfest.
-It is the place to hang around for all the festive excitement and adrenaline gushing events.
+Ozone or 'On the spot zone' comprises the amusement part of Techfest.
+It is a place to hang around for exciting games and astounding street performances.
 Started in 2006, it has proved to be an integral part of Techfest in the past few years.
 Through Ozone, Techfest has brought in various entertainment-based technical gadgetry for the first time in India, be it Lazer tag (2010), VirtuSphere (2011), Silent Disco (2013), F1 Simulator (2014) or Oculus Rift (2015), Augmented Wall (2017, China), Beat Saber (2018) 9-D simulator, most powerful realism(2019).
 Events like Junkyard Wars, Paintball, Water Zorbing, 6D-XD Simulator, Flying Simulator, Go Karting, ATV rides and the Gaming Zone help keep the audience engrossed when they are not involved in the grueling competitions and workshops.

 Summit

-Techfest has hosted International Summit on topics like Artificial Intelligence and Internet of Things, over the years.
+Techfest has hosted an International Summit on topics like Artificial Intelligence and Internet of Things, over the years.
 An International summit was held in Techfest for two days.
 It focused on understanding how the business will be affected by these technologies which are rapidly adopted all over the world and how professionals may benefit from it as major technology companies and startups are embracing these strategies.
 The Inaugural Summit brought together corporates, entrepreneurs and investors alike, under one roof, to explore technologies like AI or IoT from business point of view.
 Professionals from various IT/Software cells and techies of various organizations across all strata of industry were invited to the summit.
 It allowed one to hear from the stalwarts of the industry and get the real picture in India and the World.

 Techfest previous editions of summit consisted of panel discussions, workshops and keynote by speakers like Mr. Bob Frankston, Mr.Jeff Demain, Dr. Aloknath De, Mr. Sundara Nagalingam, Mr. Ishwar Parulkar, Mr. Rishi Bhatnagar, Mrs.Vidya Mani, Mr.Kaustubh Nande, Mr. Rafiq Somani, Mr. Rajendra Pratap Gupta, Mr. Anil Mathur, Mr. Kartik Iyengar, Mr. Parvez Goiporia along with other distinguished scholars.
 Workshops ware conducted by Microsoft, Intel, Texas Instruments, giving hands-on approach on various applications of AI, IoT etc.

-The AI Summit of Techfest 2018–19, held on 14 and 15 Dec 2018, included names like Vikram Vij, Sohan Maheshwar, Mohammed Saleem, Siddhi Trivedi, Rajesh Sharma, Kapil Garg, Jalaj Thanaki, Pushpak Bhattacharyya, Surya Durbha, Mudit Garg, Aseem Jakhar.
+The AI Summit of Techfest 2018–19, held on 14 and 15 Dec 2018, included names like Mudit Jakhar, Vikram Vij, Sohan Maheshwar, Mohammed Saleem, Siddhi Trivedi, Rajesh Sharma, Kapil Garg, Jalaj Thanaki, Pushpak Bhattacharyya, Surya Durbha, Mudit Garg, Aseem.
 The people discussed the relevance of Artificial Intelligence incorporates and day-to-day life.
 Hands-on workshops giving a complete experience of the capabilities of AI were also conducted.